mvolkmann/blog/src/lua.md

 Enter `brew install lua` to install it.
 Enter `lua -v` to verify that it worked and see the version.

-For installing in other operating systems, see
+To install in other operating systems, see
 {% aTargetBlank "http://www.lua.org/start.html", "Getting Started" %}.

 To experiment with Lua on the web without installing anything,